 - Offer the .webp format

-WordPress and developing WooCommerce without a test environment can be grossly negligent.
+DevelopingWordPress and WooCommerce without a test environment can be grossly negligent.
 How and for which use cases do you use our Staging?

-At WooCommerce and othersPlugins, which store orders or other data in the database ofWordPress , one must be careful: Before going live with the Stagingchanges, a backup of the live data should be made - otherwise, for example, orders are lost, which are Staging received between the activation and deactivation of the changes.
+With WooCommerce and other Plugins, which store orders or other data in the database of WordPress , one must be careful however: Before the live-switching of the Staging-changes a backup of the live-data should absolutely take place - otherwise for example orders are lost, which arrive between the activation and the deactivation of the Staging .

 Multilingualism with WordPress

-WordPress and toolset
+WordPress and Toolset

-Toolset is not really a collection - it extends WordPress beyond the boundaries of sites and blog posts.
+Toolset is not really a collection - it extends WordPress beyond the boundaries of pages and blog posts.
 The first step is to create new custom post types.
 Using Lehner as an example, these are products, accessories and mounts.
 Afterwards these can be filled with custom fields (name, description, picture).
 Logical relationships between the post types can be added (product A has bracket B and accessories C, D and E).